Submitting Exams & Materials

 - If the exam exists in Canvas, you can select Import from Canvas to bring in some of the required information.

 Please include all necessary information: the date(s) the exam or materials should be available to students, the exam file (if paper), allowed materials (scratch paper, calculators, etc.), and time limit.
 Students should also be advised to put their name on all pages of submitted material.
 This will reduce confusion if scanned pages are separated.
-The standard exam return method is for sites to scan and email PDFs to the instructor within 24 hours of an exam.
-Exam and Material information can also be sent to firstname.lastname@example.org.
+Exam and Material information can also be sent to email@example.com.

 No-Test Days Policy